jruels/ansible-windows-best/labs/win_updates/index.md

 ### Create a Job Template and Run a Job

 1. In Chrome, navigate to the public IP of your Ansible Automation Platform Server.
-2. In AAP, navigate to the "Inventory" section (using the menu on the left) and create a new group named `windows`.
+2. In AAP, navigate to the "Inventories" section (using the menu on the left) and create a new group named `windows` inside the existing `AAP Inventory`.
 Click `Hosts` and add `webserver1` to the group.